Planning to spend five days in Tokyo, but not sure what to do? You’ve come to the right place!

 I have mapped out the best way to spend 5 days in Tokyo, making sure that you see all the most incredible things this city has to offer.

-Sink your teeth into the traditions, cultures, spirit, and atmosphere of this one of a kind destination with my complete Tokyo itinerary for 5 days.
+Sink your teeth into the traditions, cultures, spirit, and atmosphere of this one of a kind destination with my complete Tokyo 5-day itinerary.

 - 1 How to spend 5 days in Tokyo